Learn how to give effectively

 We want to help others.
 But how can we be sure we’re having the best possible impact?

-Giving effectively is one of the best ways we can improve others’ lives.
-By approaching charitable giving with the same level of thoroughness we approach our personal spending with, we can increase our positive impact, oftentimes substantially.
-In essence, giving effectively involves taking action on the basis of where our charitable giving can do the most good, rather than some or a little bit of good.
+Giving effectively is a fantastic (and often underrated) way to improve others’ lives.
+By approaching charitable giving with the same level of thoroughness we apply to personal spending or investment decisions, we can increase our positive impact, oftentimes substantially.
+In essence, giving effectively involves thinking carefully about where our charitable giving can do the most good, and then taking action on that basis.

 By giving effectively, we can make the world better for all its inhabitants, for generations to come.